husteadrobert/amp-app/README.md

 ## TODO
 - Game Widget Name and Difficulty design
-- Add Album Info to Non all song and Widget
 - LP, How to Use, About pages
-- Order of Songs
+- Order of Songs(already in Album order, alphabet?)

 ## Build Setup